valeoai/blog/_posts/2021-01-14-explainable-driving.md

 Post-hoc explanations have the advantage of giving an interpretation to black-box models without conceding any predictive performance.
 In this section, we assume that we have a model $f$ which is already trained.
 Two main categories of post-hoc methods can be distinguished to explain $f$: *local* methods which explain the prediction of the model for a specific instance, and *global* methods that seek to explain the model in its entirety, *i.e.* by gaining a finer understanding on learned representations and activations.
-We can also make a connection with the system validation literature which aims at automatically making a stratified evaluation of deep models on various scenarios and discovering failure situations.

 ### Local explanations